 Then there is the calorie question to consider.
 Part of the reason that peanut butter is so cherished by body-builders and moms alike is because of its high caloric density.
 While this makes it a great, filling mid-day snack for us, this also makes it potentially harmful to give to your feline friends.
 Indoor cats are already prone to weight-gain, and feeding them something as calorie-dense as peanut butter may only exacerbate this issue.
 If they’re giving you the ole kitty-cat eyes to try and get a treat from you, consider feeding them something with fewer calories like small amounts of cooked fish or bite-sized carrots instead.

 Plus, some peanut butter manufacturers have chosen to eschew adding sugar to their formulas in response to growing demands for low-sugar products.
 Instead of sugar, they’ve opted for xylitol: an artificial sweetener that is extremely toxic to all domesticated animals.
 So, if you even think about giving your purry pal a lick of peanut butter, make sure it’s the xylitol-free stuff.

 Of course, as responsible pet parents, we know that you’ll look at the product labels before giving your furball anything to eat.
-That’s why we hope you’ll come back to our blog on Banixx.com to learn more about how to keep your cat happy and healthy.
+That’s why we hope you’ll visit our cat page to learn more about how to keep your cat happy and healthy.